fermionresearch/phonon/cuda/README.md

 `transcribe_cuda.py` loads the **parity build** — the published [Phonon-1-Big](https://huggingface.co/FermionResearch/Phonon-1-Big) artifact, unchanged — and decodes it end-to-end on CUDA.
-The five-state packed decoder weights are expanded from the published artifact at load time by the same derivation the Mac runtime uses (`phonon_cuda_artifact.py`, verified byte-identical to the MLX derivation on every decoder shape); the projections
+The packed decoder weights are expanded from the published artifact at load time by the same derivation the Mac runtime uses (`phonon_cuda_artifact.py`, verified byte-identical to the MLX derivation on every decoder shape); the projections